FoundationDB/fdb-kubernetes-operator/docs/monitoring.md

  - The process groups
  - The reconciliation status
  - The cluster status
- - How many `instancesToRemove` are currently in the list
+ - How many `processGroupsToRemove` are currently in the list

  This list is not complete and will be extended over time.